Mature Masculine

 Practice beginner's mind: Approach each situation with fresh eyes, as if encountering it for the first time.
 Let go of assumptions that limit perception and remain receptive.

 Ask questions for joy: Love the question as much as the answer.
-Delight in the endless nature of discovery; let wonder be your guide.
+Delight in the endless nature of discovery; let wonder be our guide.

-Stay humble: Hold your knowledge lightly.
+Stay humble: Hold our knowledge lightly.
 Be ready to revise or abandon ideas when new evidence emerges.

-Learn from everyone: Assume others know something you don't.
-Wisdom comes from unexpected sources—sometimes in ways you could never predict.
+Learn from everyone: Assume others know something we don't.
+Wisdom comes from unexpected sources.

-Test ideas in practice: Experiment, test theories against reality, and refine your understanding based on results.
+Test ideas in practice: Experiment, test theories against reality, and refine our understanding based on results.
 Treat life as a laboratory, not an exam.

 Inquiry